 - During – Blocks, content and method/technique – timing minutes

 - After – How to put to practice and follow up.

 5. MAKE WHAT YOU LEARN A PART OF DAILY WORK

-Unless on-the job training, experiences and reinforcement of the tools and behaviours learnt is truly put into daily use, changed behaviours will not succeed.
+Unless on-the-job training, experiences, and reinforcement of the tools and behaviours learnt are truly put into daily use, changed behaviours will not succeed.

 If you are the manager of the team you hold the training for, you have a fantastic advantage compared to most teachers and trainers around.
-Most trainings fail due to lack of management support, follow up and integration of the matter into daily work.
-You, on the other hand, have all cards on your hand to actually make it stick!
+Most trainings fail due to lack of management support, follow-up, and integration of the matter into daily work.
+You, on the other hand, have all the cards in your hand to actually make it stick!